 This win which secures one of the four slots available for the global showpiece comes after Ghana’s massive win at their opening CAF U-17 clash with Cameron on Sunday, May, 14.
 This feat also comes at a time the nation wallows in a major trophy drought.
-Ghana were crowned world champions in 1995 and 1999.
+Ghana was crowned world champions in 1991 and 1995.

 A look at the winning team